 I ask no man pardon.)

 These are just a few of the authors and titles I have uncovered in my research, but I keep discovering more.
 (I’ve excluded letter and journals in this list, or else, of course, Anne Lister would have been included!)
-If you know of more books that feature women-loving-women and were written before 1928, let me know!
+If you know of more lesbian and bi books that feature women-loving-women and were written before 1928, let me know!

 * Sapphic: pertaining to women who love women.
 Why am I using the word “sapphic”?
 Because applying modern identity labels to historical figures is tricky, and because with many of these people, it’s impossible for us to know whether they were exclusively attracted to women.
 Plus, of course, it’s just too fitting to reference the queen, the icon, the origin of sapphic lit herself, Sappho.